 In 2023, the Department completed phase one of the lifestyle audits of its senior management with the assistance of the Special Investigating Unit (SIU).
 Forty-eight (48) senior managers completed the exercise and the outcomes shared with them.
 Most managers were found to be low risk.

-In 2024, I have requested the Director-General to initiate phase two of the assessment, focusing on high-risk areas within the Department.
-Around 380 officials will be involved in this phase, which is projected to span over 24 months, and sooner if possible.
+In 2024, I have instructed the Director-General to initiate phase two of the assessment, focusing on high-risk areas within the Department.
+Around 380 officials will be involved in this phase, which is projected to span over 24 months.

 The SIU is assisting us in this effort.
 These audits are essential management tools for preventing and uncovering fraud and corruption in the public service.
+They are a key component of a department's risk management system and act as a strong deterrent against unethical and criminal conduct.